 Your product data feed is the backbone of your Google shopping ads.
 The quality of your data feed is one of the most important factors in determining how your ads will perform.
 Unfortunately, data feeds can be complicated to set up and even more difficult to understand.

 Google has requirements for setting up a data feed, but it also gives optional recommendations about things that aren’t necessarily required to be in the feed.
 How do you distinguish between the two?
 More importantly, what exactly is required to be in the feed?
 After reading this article, you’ll have the answers to these questions and many others.
-Say goodbye forever to your data feed confusion, and let’s dive in.
+Say goodbye to your data feed confusion with these product data feed solutions.

 It takes a lot of information to advertise your products on Google Shopping.
 Thankfully, it’s all specifications that you already have for your products!
 Here’s a brief description of everything that’s required to be in your product feed.